clemenko/dc20_labels/README.md

 ### Why

+Have you ever downloaded an image with complete understanding?
+Did you know where the image was built?
+How it was built?
+Do you trust the image?
+All these questions are at the heart of container image security.
+But there is help!

 Containers have the ability to carrying their own metadata.
-We can use the labels to add a lot of value to the image itself.
-The types of metadata are almost seamless.
+We can use the labels to add a lot of value.
+The types of metadata are almost endless.
+Would it be nice to have the image provenance attached directly to the image itself.
 Think about the idea of a self documenting image.
-And even an image that has the information about how to deploy with Compose or Kubernetes.
+And it is even possible for an image to contain the information on how to deploy with Compose or Kubernetes.

-### Schema
+### How - Schema

 Review size constraints